Melissa-Bredekamp/Melissa-Bredekamp/README.md

 Hi there everyone :raised_hands:

-I am a juniour web developer working on my final project (https://hobbymarketplace.herokuapp.com) at the :rocket: UpLeveled Bootcamp
+I am a juniour web developer working on my final project [hobby marketplace](https://hobbymarketplace.herokuapp.com) at the :rocket: UpLeveled Bootcamp

 - :scroll: I have a background in law and teaching
 - :book: I am eager to learn as much as possible about web development